Colin Renfrew facts for kids

 In 1996, Renfrew formulated a sapient paradox, that can be formulated as ""why there was such a long gap between emergence of genetically and anatomically modern humans and the development of complex behaviors?"

 Renfrew served as Master of Jesus College, Cambridge from 1986 until 1997.
-In 2004, he retired from the Disney Professorship and is now a Senior Fellow at the McDonald Institute.
-From 2006 to 2008 he directed new excavations on the Cycladic Island of Keros, and is currently co-director of the Keros Island Survey.
+In 2004, he retired from the Disney Professorship and was a Senior Fellow at the McDonald Institute.
+From 2006 to 2008 he directed new excavations on the Cycladic Island of Keros and was recently co-director of the Keros Island Survey.
+He died on 24 November 2024, at the age of 87.

 Positions, awards and accolades